trafficstars/metrics/README.md

 Description
 ===========

-This is a implementation of high performance handy metrics library for Golang which could be used for prometheus (passive export) and/or StatsD (active export).
-But the primary method is the passive export (a special page where somebody get fetch all the metrics).
+This is a implementation of handy metrics library for high loaded Golang application with export to prometheus (passive export) and/or to StatsD (active export).
+But the primary method is the passive export (a [special page](https://github.com/trafficstars/statuspage) where somebody get fetch all the metrics).

 How to use
 ==========

-Count the number of requests (and request rate by measuring the rate of the count):
+#### Count the number of HTTP requests of every method
+(and request rate by measuring the rate of the count):
 ```go
 metrics.Count(`requests`, metrics.Tags{
     `method`: request.Method,
 }).Increment()
 ```

-Measure the latency:
+#### Measure the latency
 ```go
 startTime := time.Now()